 Now it’s time for sales to pay attention.
 Old school traditional sales

-It no longer works.
+has outlived its usefulness.It no longer works.

 If sales is to maintain relevance in today’s world, a transformation of the way it is practiced is required.

 Not just incremental change, but a complete approach.Blowing up the old model; building a new discipline

 today has changed dramatically.
 New buying behaviour requires different sales methods.

 People have unlimited choice

 2. People have almost unlimited choice today from a variety of suppliers that grows daily.
 Fierce competition steps up the challenge to attract and keep customers.Selling the sales relationship is the new mantra.3.
 “Me” personal markets

 are replacing “many” mass markets.
 People want their personal desires taken care of; they are turned off by the assumption that they are like the crowd in any way.Crowd-based messaging is returning less as a communications investment.4.
 Customers wield the power now; organizations no longer can dictate to the market what they get.

 Customers are fickle

 5. Customers are able to switch suppliers with ease.
 Barriers that once existed are disappearing as switching costs approach zero.
 Fickle customers use this opportunity to hop from one organization to another much more frequently than in the past.The sales focus should be on creating barriers to customer exit

-6. Sales is less of an island in the organization.
+.6.
+Sales is less of an island in the organization.
 It is only one element an organization has to deliver as part of its value proposition.
 The sales identity is rapidly blending with marketing

 Organizational ideals matter

 7. The nature of customer engagement has morphed from transactions-based to more of an idealistic alignment.People are more and more doing business with organizations that demonstrate the same values (social responsibilities, environmental-friendliness, philanthropic intent and so on) that they believe in.8.
 Experiences are trumping products and services.
 Material goods don’t create long-term happiness; experiences do.
 Flogging products is moving to the back seat

 behind creating memories.9.
 Customer loyalty has to be earned at every touch point be it personal contact, an organization’s web site, communications media and social media.All customer interfaces must work together seamlessly and synergistically and must carry the same message and engage the customer in the same way.